 It’s almost never quiet at my house.
 It’s not an out of control chaotic noise (at least not usually :D), but between the seven kids who live here, the roosters who free range close to the house and crow at all hours of the day, and the typical humming of appliances and all that, noise is a constant in my life.

-If I could only write when it was quiet, I’d pretty much flop as a freelancer.
+If I could only write blog posts when it was quiet, I’d pretty much flop as a freelancer.

 I’d have to wake up even earlier to squeeze in some writing time between milking the cows and the kids waking up.
 Or stay up until everyone else went to bed.
 My final option would be to leave the house entirely.

 I don’t like any of those options.
 So, I chose to be productive amidst the noise.
 I let it fuel me instead of making me fret.